-The floating point/48-bit precision standard arithmetic option No. 10018 provides the necessary logic to execute 36-bit precision coefficient floating point arithmetic.
+The floating point/48-bit precision standard arithmetic option provides the necessary logic to execute 36-bit precision coefficient floating point arithmetic.
 It also permits the 48-bit precision multiply and divide instructions to be executed directly by the hardware.

-The BCD standard arithmetic option No. 10019 permits decimal numbers to be added, subtracted, loaded, stored or sensed directly without the use of interpretive software.

-When both standard arithmetic options are incorporated into a system, it is referred to as the 3100 General Arithmetic Option No. 10020.
-If one or both options are absent, the instructions pertaining to that option(s) can be executed by entering a trapped routine and utilizing the appropriate software.
+The BCD standard arithmetic option permits decimal numbers to be added, subtracted, loaded, stored or sensed directly without the use of interpretive software.
+If one or both options are absent, the instructions pertaining to the option(s) can be executed by entering a trapped routine and utilizing the appropriate software.